-Tip: For both recommendations, find a wedding band with the same thickness as the shank of the engagement ring.
+Tip: For both recommendations, find a wedding band with the same thickness or slightly thicker shank than the engagement ring.

 These are very much increasing in style because of the affordability and attractive colorfulness it brings to each style.
 Pairing these type of engagement rings with an alternating diamond and gemstone wedding band would do wonders.
 The contrast between the diamonds and the gemstones further bring out the vibrancy of both the wedding band and engagement ring.
 Not only that, the diamonds shimmer in the spotlight and bring out the brilliance.
 Getting the best of both worlds indeed.